tiagosaurus/Mock-Up/Deliverable.md

 ### Public API

-We have a singular DBAdaptor class that that backend teams can create an instance of in their classes to instantiate and manipulate various objects in the system.
+We have a singular DBAdaptor class that backend teams can create an instance of in their classes to instantiate and manipulate various objects in the system.
 This adaptor class gives backend teams access to:
    - add methods:

       | Return Type | Method Call                                                          |
       |-------------|----------------------------------------------------------------------|
       | Object      | add_object_type(object_param_1, object_param_2, ..., object_param_n) |

-      - Take in several required parameters
+      - Takes in several required parameters
-      - Access relevant DB table
+      - Accesses relevant DB table
-      - Input required parameters from method call into the table
+      - Inputs required parameters from method call into the table
       - Returns an instance of the newly added object

    - get methods: